apache/tvm/docs/langref/relay_type.rst

 A type relation :code:`R` is an n-ary-input, single-output relation over types.
-Namely, :code:`R` specifies a relationship between its argument types and outputs either `true` if the relationship holds and `false` if it fails to hold.
-Types given to a relation may be incomplete or include shape variables, so it may be possible to assign values to incomplete types and shape variables such that a relation can hold.
+Namely, :code:`R` specifies a relationship between its argument types and outputs `true` if the relationship holds and `false` if it fails to hold.
+Types given to a relation may be incomplete or include shape variables, so type inference must assign appropriate values to incomplete types and shape variables for necessary relations to hold, if such values exist.

 For example we can define an identity relation to be: